neldeles/slash-clone/README.md

-# [WIP] Slash Clone
+# Slash Clone

 This is the first deployed full stack app I've built on my own...not following any cookie cutter tutorials.
 It is heavily inspired by [Slash](https://getslash.co).

-Visit this link if you want to play around with the demo right away: [Link to follow once deployed]()
+Visit this link if you want to play around with the demo right away: [Live Deployment](https://slash-clone.netlify.app/).
+Or take a look at the [visual demo](#visual-demo).

+A test account is available if you don't want to create an account:

+**username:**: test@email.com
+**password:**: find4DISEUSE8biting

 ## Table of contents